0 items in the shopping cart

 “Main Street” is a program originated by the National Trust for Historic Preservation that focuses on revitalization of traditional downtowns to enhance the appearance and economic stability of the commercial district, and to improve community pride and quality of life for residents and visitors.
 The program has been adopted in 44 states and more than 1,650 communities across the country.
 The Maine Downtown Center (MDC) is affiliated with the National Main Street Center.
 It assists Maine communities in developing their own self-help revitalization programs.
 Through the efforts of a group of local volunteers, Bath was selected in 2001 as one of four initial Main Street Maine communities, qualifying it for a 3 year package of training & technical assistance on revitalization provided by the MDC, and paid for by a legislative appropriation plus contributions from corporations, foundations and individuals.
 Designated communities pay for their own operating expenses and community projects through funds raised locally.
 Main Street Bath, Inc. (MSB) is a non-profit corporation, guided by a Board of Directors comprised of representatives of the downtown business community, the City government and community leaders.

 Its work is carried out through four standing committees made up of community volunteers, who are assisted by a paid Program Director.
-Initial funding for MSB came from 3 year pledges of cash and in-kind donations by businesses, individuals and support from the City Council.
+Funding for MSB comes from 3 year pledges of cash and in-kind donations by businesses, individuals and support from the City Council.
 Specific projects have been paid for by special solicitations and by fund-raisers.
 Main Street Bath is tax-exempt under Section 501(c) (3).
 Contributions are tax-deductible.

 What is the Main Street approach to Downtown Revitalization?